marekkalnik/blog-old/posts/2012-09-05-its-just-a-view.rst

         }
     }

-As you can see, both these implementations have a side effect - they allow specyfing a different number of columns, what makes them more generic.
+As you can see, both these implementations have a side effect - they allow specifying a different number of columns, what makes them more generic.
 I'm happy with that because now another problem arises - sometimes we need to show all the columns and sometimes only few of them.
 So I need to modify those foreach loops that were displaying all four properties